sunnyark/civitai-shortcut/README.md

 v 1.6.4
 * Save the available model data in sdui's LoRa metadata editor.
 (Note that it will only be saved if there is no existing data.)
 * Change the names of some menus.
+* Added a feature to Assistance->Scan and Update Models for generating missing LoRa metadata files (2023-08-19).

 v 1,6.3
 * The interface of the classification has been modified.